YuyangZhangFTD/awesome-RecSys-papers/README.md

 [RecSys](https://recsys.acm.org)

 ## Hey !
-I graduated three months ago, and this list has not been updated for three months.
+I graduated three months ago, and this list has not been updated for three months (from 2017.06.21).
 And now I have become a machine learning engineer in Suning, majoring in recommendation system and other machine learning fields.
 So I decide to continue to update this list in the future.
 But I will change the format for convenience.